amaankhan420/fleet-ledger/README.md

-Fleet Tracker App 🚛📊
+Fleet Ledger App 🚛📊
-The Fleet Tracker App allows users to manage fleet details, generate PDF reports, and manage them all within the app.
+The Fleet Ledger App allows users to manage fleet details, generate PDF reports, and manage them all within the app.
 Ideal for logistics managers, fleet owners, or anyone needing an efficient way to track and document fleet operations.

 Features
  - Add Fleet Details – Input and store information about fleets.